r-darwish/topgrade/README.md

 Keeping your system up to date usually involves invoking multiple package managers.
 This results in big, non-portable shell one-liners saved in your shell.
 To remedy this, _topgrade_ detects which tools you use and runs the appropriate commands to update them.

+## Why this repo ?

+This is a fork of the original project by r-darwish.

 ## Installation
 - Arch Linux: [AUR](https://aur.archlinux.org/packages/topgrade/) package.